wanze/SeoMaestro/README.md

 ---

-Find all pages excluded from the sitemap inheriting all meta and opengraph data.
+Find all pages excluded from the sitemap inheriting all meta and opengraph data:
 ```
 $pages->find('seo.sitemap_include=0,seo.meta_inherit=1,seo.opengraph_inherit=1');
 ```